benjaminbolbrinker/teoroo-journal-club/README.rst

 and Rust's PyO3 crate (https://github.com/PyO3/pyo3), respectively.
 The project is intended as a template and starting point for future projects.

-The project also contains a small (non-representative) benchmark of C, C++, Fortran, Rust, and Python to provide a feeling for the efficiency.
+The project also contains a small (non-representative) benchmark of C, C++, Fortran, Rust, and Python to provide a feeling for the relative efficiency of these programming languages.

 What is going on?
 *****************